fabric8io/ipaas-quickstarts/quickstart/war/camel-example-swagger-java/README.txt

 See: https://github.com/apache/camel/blob/master/examples/camel-example-swagger-java/README.md

-Modified so that iyt can be run locally with:
+Modified so that it can be run locally with:

 mvn jetty:run